vatlab/sos/doc/sos_format_v1.md

 ```

 Here the value of variable `resource_path` and expression `sample_names[0]` are replaced with their values when they are quoted between `${` and `}` in a string literal.
+Depending on the return type of the expression

+* String values will be returned directly.
-List of strings will be automatically converted to a string by joining strings with a space so `${sample_names}` will be expanded to `sample1 sample2`.
-Dictionary of
+* List of strings will be automatically converted to a string by joining strings with a space.
+  That is to say `${sample_names}` will be expanded to `sample1 sample2` if `sample_names=['sample1', 'sample2']`.
-strings will be automatically converted to a string by joining dictionary values with a space, with no guarantee on the order of values.
-That is to say, `${dict}`
+* Dictionary of strings will be automatically converted to a string by joining dictionary values with a space,
-is equivalent to `${dict.values()}`.
+  with no guarantee on the order of values.
+For example, `${names}` will be expanded to `sample1 sample2` or
+ `sample2 sample1` if `names={'A':'sample1', 'B':'sample2'}`.

 You can continue to use Python string functions such as